 * SOMACC does not discriminate on the basis of race, color, religion, gender, sexual orientation, national or ethnic origin, ancestry, medical condition or disability in its admissions decisions.

-When a family accepts an enrollment offer, a signed Enrollment Contract and a non-refundable deposit equivalent to 50% of the monthly tuition fee (see tuition schedule) are required to secure the child’s place at the school.
-Siblings of currently enrolled SOMACC students are required to make a non-refundable deposit equal to 25% of the monthly tuition fee.
-The deposit will be prorated and credited towards the first month’s tuition and the remaining balance (if there is any) is due no later than the child’s start date.
+When a family accepts an enrollment offer, a signed Enrollment Contract and a non-refundable deposit equivalent to 50% of the monthly tuition fee (see tuition schedule) are required to secure the child’s place at the school (including siblings of currently enrolled SOMACC students).
+The deposit will be credited towards the child’s last month’s tuition provided SOMACC is given 30 days advance written notice of withdrawal prior to the last day of attendance.
+The first month’s tuition is due no later than the child’s start date and will be prorated, if applicable.

 Once the Enrollment Contract is signed and the deposit is received, an Enrollment Packet containing contracts, emergency forms, health history forms, and other documents required for attendance in our school is provided to be completed and returned on or before the day of the Orientation Meeting.